-There is really no great name for these little treats, because they’re a cross between truffles and rum balls.
+There is no perfect name for these little treats, because they’re a cross between truffles and rum balls.
 So I call them truffle balls.
 I love to make up recipes for these bite-sized treats because just about everything works.
-Real chocolate truffles aren’t difficult to make, but they’re more delicate in nature.
-These “balls” are sturdier, with a cookie crumb base, mixed with chocolate and spices and sometimes rum or other liqueurs.
+Real chocolate truffles aren’t difficult to make, I’ve heard, but they’re way more delicate in nature.
+Plus I’m no chocolatier.
+These “balls” are sturdier, with a cookie crumb or cake mixed with chocolate, nuts, and spices, plus sometimes a liqueur.

-I posted on one such rum ball, namely ginger spice truffles, made with a base of gingersnap cookies, spiced with cinnamon and ginger.
-I created that recipe for a holiday charity event many years ago, because the ingredients are inexpensive, but the individual truffle balls are great for serving hundreds of people.
+I’ve made a holiday version with a gingersnap cookie base, called ginger spice truffles, with cinnamon and ginger.
+I created that recipe for a holiday charity event many years ago because the ingredients are inexpensive, but the individual truffle balls are great for serving hundreds of people.
 But it’s really easy to only make a couple of dozen truffle balls, too.

-For a dinner party, something like truffle balls are a generous treat with espresso or sherry, without being an overbearing dessert like a huge slice of cake that one feels obligated to eat.
+For a dinner party, something like truffle balls are an appreciated treat served with espresso or sherry.
+They’re not an overbearing dessert like a huge slice of cake that one feels obligated to eat.

 4 ounces or 1 stick unsalted butter

 3 ounces, or approximately 6 graham cracker squares

 2 heaping tablespoons confectioners’ sugar, sieved

 In the top of a double boiler, place the broken up chocolate, butter, cashew butter, and vanilla extract.

 Slowly, over low heat, let the water heat up and allow the chocolate and butter to melt.
 Make sure the water doesn’t boil.
 Using a stiff spatula, stir occasionally.
 Remember, you’re not trying to cook these ingredients, simply melt them, and it’s safer if you do it slowly.